sircharlo/github-translate-action/README.md

 - `APPEND_TRANSLATION`: whether to append translation content, the default is no. By default, this Action will append the translated content as a new reply to the issue/discussion.
 When this item is true, the original content is modified and the translation result is appended, so that no notification is generated and the user is not disturbed.
 - `CUSTOM_BOT_NOTE`: When `APPEND_TRANSLATION` is false, a machine translation description tag will be added to the translated content, and you can customize this description.
 - `SKIP_ACTORS`: A comma-separated list of GitHub usernames to skip translation for.
 Useful for excluding bots like `dependabot[bot]` or `mergify[bot]` from translation.
 Example: `'dependabot[bot],renovate[bot]'`
+- `SECTIONS_TO_SKIP`: A comma-separated list of markdown section headings to exclude from translation.
+Content under these headings will not be translated.
+Useful for sections like "Confirmations", "Screenshots", "Relevant log output", etc. Example: `'Confirmations,Screenshots,Relevant log output'`

 ## Usage